 Up to $20,000 awarded annually to eligible students.
 Scholarships are based on portfolio, academic achievement and TOEFL Score.
 Automatically renewed for up to four years of full-time enrollment as long as student maintains a minimum cumulative GPA of between 2.5 and 3.0 per year, depending on amount of scholarship.

-The Visionary Woman Honors Program (VWHP) is a competitive four-year honors program for first-year and transfer students enrolling at Moore.
-Through this program, first-year students receive a $25,000 annual scholarship and transfer students receive $20,000 annually.
+The Visionary Honors Program (VHP) is a competitive four-year honors program for first-year and transfer students enrolling at Moore.
+Through this program, first-year and transfer students receive $25,000 annually.
 The program provides two goal-oriented options for student learning—Leadership Path or Academic Path—and is designed to support students in achieving their career goals, developing as leaders and gifted academics, and pursuing their professional dreams.

-The VWHP challenges high-achieving student artists and designers with advanced coursework and additional opportunities to connect with working artists, volunteer with community leaders and service organizations, and receive invaluable mentorship opportunities.
-A Visionary Woman Honors Scholarship is our most competitive scholarship and supplants all other Moore merit scholarships.
+The VHP challenges high-achieving student artists and designers with advanced coursework and additional opportunities to connect with working artists, volunteer with community leaders and service organizations, and receive invaluable mentorship opportunities.
+A Visionary Honors Scholarship is our most competitive scholarship and supplants all other Moore merit scholarships.

 First-year students who submit all required application materials, in addition to their FAFSA, by December 15 are eligible for the Early Action Scholarship.
 The benefits of this award include a $1,000 one-time scholarship for your first year at Moore as well as priority financial aid and housing consideration.

 Scholarships between $7,000 and $18,000 awarded to eligible transfer students.
 These scholarships are automatically renewed for up to four years of full-time enrollment as long as the student maintains a minimum cumulative GPA of 2.5 to 3.0 per year, depending on the award.